The Belle Stars: Career

 However, "Sign of the Times" proved to be the peak of the band's success.
 Each follow-up single was less successful than its predecessor: "Sweet Memory" reached number 22 in the chart in April 1983; "Indian Summer" number 52 in August; whilst "The Entertainer" did not chart.
 It took another year before the band had a minor hit, "80's Romance", which made number 71 in August 1984 before it dropped out after a week.
 Despite this, the band continued to tour throughout Europe.
 However, the lack of success took its toll, and Matthias left the band, followed by others, until the band was down to Owen, Joyce, and Shone.
 Owen became the 'de facto' lead vocalist, though all three members often sang in unison, in the style of Bananarama.

 Stiff Records was ailing by 1984, and it merged with Island Records; in July 1985 it was liquidated and bought by ZTT, the label owned by the husband-and-wife team of producer Trevor Horn and Jill Sinclair.

-Under Horn's supervision, the three remaining members recorded a new Belle Stars album in New York City with the 4th & Broadway production team.
-However, the only tracks to be released were those on the single "World Domination", which flopped in Britain but peaked at number two for two weeks on the Billboard Hot Dance/Disco chart in the US.
+In 1986, under Horn's supervision, the three remaining members recorded a new Belle Stars album in New York City with the 4th & Broadway production team.
+However, the only tracks to be released were those on the single "World Domination", B-Side: "Just a Minute" plus "Rock me to the Top".
+"World Domination" flopped in Britain, but peaked at number two for two weeks on the Billboard Hot Dance/Disco chart in the US.
+The full album remains unreleased.

+At the end of 1986 the band was asked to participate in the soundtrack to comedy movie "The Burglar" with such Hollywood stars as Whoopi Goldberg, Bobcat Goldthwait & G. W. Bailey.
+They recorded "Check In, Check Out", the song written by The Distance and his leader Bernard Edwards.
+It was recorded by the band in Los Angeles, Cherokee Studios.
+The album with all the soundtrack to the movie was released in March of 1987.

 Following this release, the band broke up.

 In March 1989, the Belle Stars finally had a big US chart hit, when "Iko Iko" reached number 14 on the Billboard Top 100 after it was included on the soundtrack of the film Rain Man, starring Tom Cruise and Dustin Hoffman.
 The song had been a favourite of Hoffman's.
 Matthias toured the US to promote the song.
+It also featured on the soundtrack of the 2009 feature film The Hangover.

 Leyton went on to join the all-girl ska band The Deltones in 1984; they released an album on Unicorn Records in 1989.

 Matthias guested on the 1973 (2007) and Decadent (2008) albums by Skaville UK.
 In about 2008, she formed a new ska band with Lee Thompson from Madness called The Dance Brigade; and then formed her own band, 1-Stop-Experience, with Skip McDonald, Paget King and Chico Chigas; they disbanded in 2013.
 She also performed at the Let's Rock 2019 festival.